 This is a brand spanking new recipe in our house!
 It came about after I made some Pumpkin Muffins for our Pantry Challenge week.
-I was trying to use up some of the frozen pumpkin I had in the freezer.
-My 3 year old fell in love with them and he insisted that on Thursday, Pancake day, we needed Pumpkin Pancakes.
+I was trying to use up some of the frozen pumpkins I had in the freezer.
+My 3-year-old fell in love with them and he insisted that on Thursday, Pancake day, we needed Pumpkin Pancakes.

 - Pancakes recipe

 - 2 c. cooked pumpkin

 - whipped cream

 Mix up your basic pancake mix.
 Stir in the cooked pumpkin, spice, and honey or sugar.
 Stir just until combined.
 (You could also add some chocolate chips or chopped nuts at this point.)

 Pour 1/4 cup of batter onto the griddle.
 Flip when the top is bubbly.
 Don’t mash down!
 Cook just until the other side is browned.

 Serve hot!
 Add your favorite toppings and enjoy.

 **These are good just sprinkled with powdered sugar alone.